- peruvian inca orchid

 The Kerry Blue Terrier is energetic and fun-loving.
 The breed enjoys being part of an active family that can provide daily exercise.
 Their coats need regular brushing and trimming.

 The Lagotto Romagnolo is a happy dog with tons of energy, needing plenty of activity.
 They are affectionate and devoted to their owners.
 Their thick curly coat is similar to that of a Poodle.
 They require trimming and regular brushing to prevent mats.

-The Miniature Schnauzer has a natural protective nature that makes it a great watchdog.
-The breed is smart and cheerful, and adapts well to different living environments.
-Their double coat requires clipping.
+The Miniature Schnauzer has a natural protective nature that makes them a great watchdog.
+The breed is smart and cheerful.
+They adapt well to different living environments, and their double coat requires clipping.

 Peruvian Inca Orchid (Hairless)